Adding Node Pools to Scale Up Clusters

 OKE image names include the version number of the Kubernetes version they contain.
 Note that if you specify a Kubernetes version for the node pool, the OKE image you select here must have the same version number as the node pool's Kubernetes version.

 • Platform images: Provided by Oracle and only contain an Oracle Linux operating system.
-Select a platform image if you want Container Engine for Kubernetes to download, install, and configure required software when the compute instance hosting a worker node boots up for the first time.
+Select a platform image if you want Kubernetes Engine to download, install, and configure required software when the compute instance hosting a worker node boots up for the first time.

 See Supported Images (Including Custom Images) and Shapes for Worker Nodes.